-The Council of the EU has published the compromise texts for the following proposals: (i) a Directive on the mechanisms to be put in place by the Member States for the prevention of the use of the financial system for the purposes of money laundering or terrorist financing and repealing MLD5 (MLD6); and (ii) a Regulation on the prevention of the use of the financial system for
+The Council has published the following compromise texts: (i) a Directive on the mechanisms to be put in place by the Member States for the prevention of the use of the financial system for the purposes of money laundering or terrorist financing and repealing MLD5 (MLD6); and (ii) a Regulation on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing (AML Regulation).
+In an accompanying T item note, the Council of the EU explains that the compromise texts reflect the provisional political agreement reached by the Council of the EU and EP in January.

-MLD6
+• MLD6

-AML Regulation
+• AML Regulation